RTXteam/RTX/code/ARAX/Documentation/DSL_Documentation.md

 * ##### direction

-    - is_required: True

-    - examples: ['descending', 'd', 'ascending', 'a']

-    - type: string

-    - description: The direction in which to order results. (ascending or descending)
+    - **description**: The direction in which to order results. (ascending or descending)

-    - default: None
+    - Acceptable input types: string.

+    - This is a required parameter and must be included.

+    - descending, d, ascending, and a are examples of valid inputs.

+    - If not specified the default input will be None.

 * ##### max_results

-    - is_required: False

-    - examples: [5, 10, 50]

-    - type: integer

-    - description: The maximum number of results to return.
+    - **description**: The maximum number of results to return.
 If not provided all results will be returned.

-    - default: None
+    - Acceptable input types: integer.

+    - This is **not** a required parameter and may be omitted.

+    - 5, 10, and 50 are examples of valid inputs.

+    - If not specified the default input will be None.

 |||
 |-----|-----|